swiyu-admin-ch/swiyu-admin-ch.github.io/_change-dossiers/CD-006-Trust-Protocol-2.0.md

 * 🆕 Shift usage and issuance to the swiyu Sandbox wallet [Android see assets](https://github.com/swiyu-admin-ch/eidch-android-wallet/releases) and [iOS](https://apps.apple.com/us/app/swiyu-sandbox-wallet/id6771296857) if not already done, to validate the TP2.0 migration ahead of the Contract phase (see [CD-001](https://swiyu-admin-ch.github.io/change-dossiers/CD-001-Restriction-Actors-Sandbox-Prod/)).

 ## Migration steps
-1. Upgrade to Generic Issuer & Verifier 4.x.x (Expand phase, already required via CD-002/CD-004).
+1. Upgrade to Generic Issuer & Verifier 4.1.x (Expand phase, already required via CD-002/CD-004).
 2. Update Wallet to 1.17.x (expected from 19.08.2026), introduces TP2.0 support alongside TP1.0.
 3. Onboard all DIDs intended for continued use with new TP2.0 trust statements.
 4. Onboard with a new `did:webvh` if not already done; Where possible, re-issue old VCs (old VCs can not be used anymore).
 5. Upgrade to Generic Issuer & Verifier 5.x.x (Migrate phase): remove all TP1.0 usage and old endpoints, switch to TP2.0 only.
 6. Shift usage/issuance to the Sandbox wallet if not already done, to validate readiness.
-7. Complete all TP2.0 onboarding before the deadline for ecosystem migration.
-8. From the Contract phase: remove all TP1.0 support and old endpoints (Wallet, Registries); TP1.0 trust artefacts are no longer accepted.
+7. From the Contract phase: remove all TP1.0 support and old endpoints (Wallet, Registries); TP1.0 trust artefacts are no longer accepted.

 ## Timeline
-* 2026-08-19 (subject to app store reviews)	Wallet 1.17.x (enforced), TP2.0 support introduced alongside TP1.0; TP1.0 as fallback.
+* 19.08.2026 (subject to app store reviews)	Wallet 1.17.x (enforced), TP2.0 support introduced alongside TP1.0; TP1.0 as fallback.
 Expand phase begins.
-* 2026-09 (tba)	Generic Issuer & Verifier 5.x.x available, TP1.0 and old endpoints removed, TP2.0 only.
+* 09.2026 (tba)	Generic Issuer & Verifier 5.x.x available, TP1.0 and old endpoints removed, TP2.0 only.
 Migrate phase begins.
-* 2026-09 to 2026-10 (tba)	Ecosystem migrates to Generic Issuer & Verifier 5.x.x; DIDs re-onboarded with TP2.0 trust statements.
+* 09.2026 to 2026-10 (tba)	Ecosystem migrates to Generic Issuer & Verifier 5.x.x; DIDs re-onboarded with TP2.0 trust statements.
-* 2026-10 (tba)	Deadline for ecosystem migration, all DIDs must be TP2.0 trust-onboarded.
+* 10.2026 (tba)	Deadline for ecosystem migration, all DIDs must be TP2.0 trust-onboarded.
-* 2026-11 (tba)	Contract phase begins: Wallet 2.0? removes TP1.0 support.
+* 11.2026 (tba)	Contract phase begins: Wallet 2.0? removes TP1.0 support.
 Wallet no longer accepts TP1.0 trust artefacts; Prod Wallet no longer works against Sandbox.

 [![trust-protocol-2-0-roadmap](/assets/images/trust-protocol-2-0-roadmap_v2.png)](/assets/images/trust-protocol-2-0-roadmap_v2.png)